anetapuha/freeCodeCamp/docs/style-guide-for-guide-articles.md

 # Style guide for creating and editing Guide Articles

-We recommend the following guidelines to writing Guide articles to help you get started contributing and create helpful articles.
+We recommend the following guidelines to get you started contributing and creating helpful Guide Articles.

 ## Title

-Article titles should be as short, concise, and to-the-point as possible.
+Article titles should be as short, concise, and to-the-point.

 We want campers to quickly find the information they're looking for, and the title should reflect the main theme of the article.